 Included with a Starter Kit are 2 Bokashi kitchen compost pails, a beaker, a plunger, a small shovel, and 1 kg of Bokashi slurry.

-The advantages of Making Bokashi in the Bokashi Kitchen Compost Bin
+The Advantages of Making Bokashi in the Bokashi Kitchen Compost Bin

 - no odor nuisance in the form of rot